jingchaoyy/iot_temp_pred/README.md

 ![dataset view](data/view/dataView.png)

-Place the dataset in the data folder before running the code
+Place the dataset in the data folder to avoid additional path setup before running the code

 Note: All data has been preprocessed to csv format, raw data can be accessed from [weather underground](https://www.wunderground.com/) and [GeoTab](https://data.geotab.com/weather/temperature).
 Toolset for preprocessing raw data can be accessed upon request.